After the rapid( RT-PCR) test on my way to enter the airport "Terminal 2".

 Walkway in"Miracle Garden"

-Saturday(6/11/2021) A visit to "Miracle Garden" and a swim on JBR beach:- Travelling around Dubai like a local boarded the "JBR" tram to "DMCC" metro station and from there alighted the metro train at "Mall of the Emirates" station.
+Travelling around Dubai like a local boarded the "JBR" tram to "DMCC" metro station and from there alighted the metro train at "Mall of the Emirates" station.
 After a long walk from the Metro station to the main road boarded the N0105 bus to "Miracle Garden".

 The Dubai Miracle Garden is located in Al Barsha South district of Dubailand and was launched on Valentine's Day in 2013.It occupies over 72,000 square metres (780,000 sq ft), making it the world's largest natural flower garden, featuring over 50 million flowers and 250 million plants.